 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
 To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (the best proven treatments available) for testicular cancer, followed by the treatments used for each type and stage.
+This section outlines treatments that are the standard of care (the best known treatments available) for testicular cancer, followed by the treatments used for each type and stage.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
 A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.

 Descriptions of the most common types of treatment used for testicular cancer are listed below, followed by treatment options by the cancer’s stage.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the man’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.